-We hope this site will enable orienteers and others to learn more about our national squad members.
-To follow their training and competitions, to find out more about other activities they pursue, and most important follow and support their progress when they wear the GB colours in the international competition calendar.
+We hope this site enables orienteers and others who are interested to learn more about he athletes who represent GB in the senior international programme.
+To follow their training and competitions, to find out about other activities they pursue, and most important follow and support their progress when they wear the GB colours in the international competition calendar.

 For Scotland, please see Scottish Orienteering.